Visits to Bangkok shouldn’t feel like you’re on a stopover before continuing with the rest of your trip to Thailand.

 I’m telling you this to make you jealous.

 Luckily, head chef Gaggan Anand couldn’t stay away from Bangkok for long, as he has since reopened a new version of his original place under the name Gaggan Anand.
-I haven’t been to that one yet, but it’s almost as renowed in the restaurant world as the original.
+I haven’t been to that one yet, but it’s almost as renowned as the original.

 There are also loads of delicious places in Bangkok, a city with some of the best cuisine in Asia.
 Bangkok is essentially a foodie’s paradise and perfect for travelers who like options.